January 28, 2021

 export const useSubsequentEffect = (fn, deps) => {

-const isMountedRef = React.useRef(false)
+const isMountedRef = React.useRef(false);

 React.useEffect(() => {